-The Company's remuneration policies are aimed at motivating senior Executives to pursue the long-term growth and success of the Company, and demonstrating a clear relationship between performance and remuneration.
+The Company's remuneration policies are aimed at motivating senior executives to pursue the long-term growth and success of the Company, and demonstrating a clear relationship between performance and remuneration.
 No individual is directly involved in deciding their own remuneration.
 The Company's Securities Trading Policy provides that participants in equity-based remuneration plans are not permitted to enter into any transactions that would limit the economic risk of options or other unvested entitlements.

-The structure of remuneration for Non-Executive Directors is clearly distinguished from that of the Managing Director & CEO, and Group Executive Committee.
-Non-Executive Directors are not entitled to any retirement benefits (other than those required pursuant to the Superannuation Guarantee Legislation) and are not eligible for performance-based remuneration.
+The structure of remuneration for Non-executive directors is clearly distinguished from that of the Managing Director & CEO, and Group Executive Committee.
+Non-executive directors are not entitled to any retirement benefits (other than those required pursuant to the Superannuation Guarantee Legislation) and are not eligible for performance-based remuneration.

-Information regarding the Company's Remuneration Framework for Directors and the Group Executive Committee is set out in the Remuneration Report of the 2023 Annual Report.
-The Remuneration Framework outlines the approach for determining the nature and amount of remuneration for Non-Executive Directors and the Group Executive Committee, and the relationship to Company performance.
+Information regarding the Company's Remuneration Framework for Directors and the Group Executive Committee is set out in the Remuneration Report in the 2024 Annual Report.
+The Remuneration Framework outlines the approach for determining the nature and amount of remuneration for Non-executive directors and the Group Executive Committee, and the relationship to Company performance.